João Garcia: Biography

 Born in the Portuguese capital Lisbon, João Garcia started practicing mountaineering in 1982 (15 years old), when he travelled to Serra da Estrela by bicycle to practice rock climbing with “Clube de Montanhismo da Guarda” (CMG) (Guarda mountaineering club).
-In the following year (1983) he started ice climbing.
+In the following year he started ice climbing.
 In 1984 he went on an expedition to the Alps with CMG, having ascended to Mont Blanc for the first time.
 The following years he climbed several other summits in the Alps.

-In the meantime he practised triathlon which helped him acquire the necessary physical strength to succeed in mountain climbing.
+In the meantime he practiced triathlon which helped him acquire the necessary physical strength to succeed in mountain climbing.

 In 1993 he started his activities in the Himalayas, as part of an international Polish expedition (led by Krzysztof Wielicki) to Cho Oyu, in Tibet.
 The ascent was performed by a new route and without the aid of supplementary oxygen.
 Since then he ascended several Himalayan mountains including all the fourteen eight-thousanders.

 On 18 May 1999 he became the first Portuguese person to climb Mount Everest (8848m) by its north face route, again without using supplementary oxygen.
 During the descent his partner Pascal Debrouwer from Belgium, fell to his death.
 Due to the harsh weather, João Garcia suffered from severe frostbite in his fingers and face, leading him to spend some time in a hospital in Zaragoza, Spain, where he had a part of his fingers amputated.

 In June/July 2000 he visited Peru with a party from CAB (Club Alpin Belge), climbing Urus, Ishinca, Tocllaraju, ad Chopicalqui.

 During his 2005 Lhotse ascent, his partner Hélder Santos was forced to abandon the summit attempt due to food poisoning.
 Still, he climbed in great style, having reached the summit alone.

 In 2006 he started the project "À conquista dos Picos do Mundo" (Conquering the world's peaks), where he aspires to climb (without supplementary oxygen and between 2006 and 2010), eight of the fourteen eight-thousanders, hoping to finish the fourteen summits by 2010.
 His first quest was Kanchenjunga, which he summitted on 22 May 2006, along with Ivan Vallejo from Ecuador.

 Still in 2006, João led a Portuguese expedition to Shishapangma (8027m), which included the mountaineers Bruno Carvalho, Hélder Santos, Rui Rosado and Ana Santos.
 The journalist Aurélio Faria has followed part of the expedition.
 João, Bruno and Rui reached the summit on 31 October.
 Tragically, Bruno fell to his death during the descent.